-(B) INHOLDINGS.-Not less than 80 percent of the funds allocated for the purchase of land within each State shall be used to acquire inholdings identified under section 204.
+(B) Inholdings - Not less than 80 percent of the funds allocated for the purchase of land within each State shall be used to acquire inholdings identified under section 2303 of this title.

-(C) ADMINISTRATIVE AND OTHER EXPENSES.-An amount not to exceed 20 percent of the funds deposited in the Federal Land Disposal Account may be used by the Secretary for administrative and other expenses necessary to carry out the land disposal program under section 205.
+(C) Administrative and other expenses - An amount not to exceed 20 percent of the funds deposited in the Federal Land Disposal 'See References in Text note below.
+Account may be used by the Secretary for administrative and other expenses necessary to carry out the land disposal program under section 2304 of this title.

-(D) SAME STATE PURCHASES.-Of the amounts not used under subparagraph (C), not less than 80 percent shall be expended within the State in which the funds were generated.
+(D) Same State purchases - Of the amounts not used under subparagraph (C), not less than 80 percent shall be expended within the State in which the funds were generated.
 Any remaining funds may be expended in any other State.